 In the end, we as a society cannot hope to adequately integrate cannabis use into our laws, customs, and policies until legislators de-schedule (or at the very least, re-schedule) cannabis as a Schedule I compound/substance.

 Thus, the fight must go on for the constitutional rights of medical cannabis patients.
 Needless to say, when comparing different legally available substances (such as alcohol and Rx stimulants/opioids/narcotics) to cannabis, there is a clear double standard.

 Is it reasonable to deny medical cannabis patients their second amendment right but not apply this standard to those who consume alcohol or prescription drugs such as Oxycontin (commonly abused and addicting painkilling narcotic medication)?

-An upcoming review will analyze statistics and scientific data regarding relationship between different drugs (including alcohol, because it is a drug too) and how it’s use correlates to acts of violence.
-For now, all we can do is stay informed and spread good, resourceful information for the community at large.
+Our hope is that in future articles we will be able to analyze statistics regarding the relationship between different drugs (including alcohol) and how their use correlates with acts of violence.
+Then, perhaps, people will uncover that medical marijuana users can be (and typically are) responsible gun owners.
+For now, all we can do is stay informed and spread accurate, resourceful information for the community at large.

 Special thanks to the Chief Public Information Officer at the Illinois State Police for answering some of our questions.

 Support both guns and cannabis?
 Sport your pride with one of our new designs!